SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 ![Events success](./images/12.png)

-4. Do the same for Service Bindings, select the already created `CCv2 API Service Instance` and click Create.
+4. Doing the same for Service Bindings, select the already created `CCv2 API Service Instance` and click Create.

 ![API binding](./images/13.png)

-5. If the API Binding is successful, you should see it under the Service Bindings list.
+5. If the API Binding is successful, you should see it under the Service Bindings list as depicted below.

 ![Events success](./images/14.png)

+As you can see in the image above, this binding to the OCC API will inject some environment variables into your Function so you can make the API calls back to CCv2!

 # Exercise 3.4 - Test out the connection

-While the function you deployed does not currently do much it still provides a useful functionality - it lets you know if the Kyma-CCv2 connection is working correctly.
+While the function you deployed does not currently do much, it still provides a very useful functionality - it lets you know if the Kyma-CCv2 connection is working correctly.
 Let's test it.

-1. Add the following line of code inside your Function and click `Save` on the top-right:
+1. Add the following line of code inside your Function and click `Save`.

 ```js
 module.exports = {